Skip to content

 Directions

-• Further strengthen and enhance our advantages in basic scientific research and to foster the development of the I&T industry, promote the transformation, realisation and commercialisation of research and development (R&D) outcomes, and therefore create more industries and trades.
-Develop new industries and strategic emerging new industries, thereby enhancing the development of Hong Kong's real economy, and provide more quality employment and business opportunities.
+• To further strengthen and enhance our advantages in basic scientific research; foster the development of the I&T industry; and promote the transformation, realisation and commercialisation of research and development (R&D) outcomes, thereby creating more industries and trades, developing new industries and strategic emerging new industries, enhancing the development of Hong Kong’s real economy, and providing more quality employment and business opportunities.

 Models

-• By capitalising on her distinctive advantages of enjoying strong support of the Motherland and being closely connected to the world, Hong Kong can pool together global innovation resources, attract enterprises, investments and talents, in particular top-notch enterprises, thereby accelerating the formation of industrial clusters in Hong Kong.
+• By capitalising on the distinctive advantages of “enjoying strong support of the Motherland and being closely connected to the world”, Hong Kong can pool together global innovation resources, as well as attract enterprises, investments and talents.

 • By actively integrating into the overall development of the country and joining hands with Mainland cities in the Guangdong-Hong Kong-Macao Greater Bay Area (Greater Bay Area), as well as consolidating our advantage as a cosmopolitan community, we will build Hong Kong into a global highland for technological innovation.